pyplugins/pyplugins/README.md

 - **PythonCommandExecutor class** (CommandsAPI)

     You can inherit your own `PluginNameCommandExecutor` class from `PythonCommandExecutor` to make handlers for "executeCommand" and "onTabComplete" actions (the command must be declared in `plugin.yml`).
 Just create methods for these actions and make the `commands` attribute of your `PluginNameCommandExecutor` class with instances of `PyCommand` class (with command and methods names).
+    Also can be used as commands list acceptor (functional approach) and able to get `PyCommand`s as first argument on initialization.

 - **PythonListener class** (EventsAPI)

     Similar to CommandsAPI, but with `PythonListener` class as parent, the `listeners` attribute (for save your handlers) of class with instances of `PyEventHandler` (requires name of method to execute, Bukkit event object and (optional) Bukkit ptiority object).
+    Also can be used as listener list acceptor (functional approach) and able to get `PyEventHandler`s as first argument on initialization.

 [And more!
 Read..](https://github.com/pyplugins/pyplugins/wiki/pyplugins-framework)